berberin/Olifant/README.md

 flutter pub run build_runner build
 ```

+The file google-services.json in android/app/src and ios/Runner are connected to a Firebase application that we only use for development.
+Please replace it with google-services.json from your firebase app.

 A few resources to get you started:

 - [(Flutter) Build and release an iOS app](https://flutter.dev/docs/deployment/ios)